edresch/coalescence/coalescence.md

 * "When you sense and perceive of yourself, where do those sensations and perceptions occur?
 They occur here in your field of consciousness.
 They are nothing but modulations of consciousness.
 They are made of consciousness. ***Your body is made of consciousness.
 Your body exists in your mind."*** - [Mark Gober, An End to Upside Down Thinking](https://www.goodreads.com/book/show/39022157)

+* "What was it like to wake up after having never gone to sleep?
+That was when you were born.
+You didn't come into this world, you came out of it.
+You are something the whole universe is doing in the same way that a wave is something that the whole ocean is doing." - [Alan Watts](https://genius.com/Alan-watts-the-real-you-annotated)

 * "Body consciousness and the world are not different; they are identical." - [Sri Nisargadatta Maharaj](http://realizedone.com/post/the-final-talks-of-sri-nisargadatta-maharaj-talk/)

 * "When you make the two one, and when you make the inner as the outer and the outer as the inner and the above as the below then shall you enter the Kingdom.
 If those who lead you say to you, 'See, the kingdom is in the sky,' then the birds of the sky will precede you.
 If they say to you, 'It is in the sea,' then the fish will precede you.
 Rather, the kingdom is inside of you, and it is outside of you." - [The Gospel of Thomas](http://www.gnosis.org/naghamm/gthlamb.html)